victorliu-sq/PaperWriting/BambooSMP.md

 ## Adaptive Execution Policy

 While PRMatrix excels at minimizing data movements and BambooKernel effectively manages contention, both approaches exhibit limitations for certain workloads.
-The LA strategy struggles with workloads that benefit from parallel processing, whereas BambooKernel becomes costly in solo cases due to the unnecessary synchronization overhead and high latency inherent to GPU operations, as discussed in section {Challenges}.
+The locality-aware sequential implementation struggles with workloads that benefit from parallel processing, whereas BambooKernel becomes costly in solo cases due to the unnecessary synchronization overhead and high latency inherent to GPU operations, as discussed in section {Challenges}.

 To overcome these workload-dependent limitations, we propose a parallel processing software framework called BambooSMP.
-This framework optimizes performance across diverse workloads through an adaptive execution policy dynamically adjusts processing units in response to the varying levels of parallelism during the execution of SMP workloads.
+This framework optimizes performance across diverse workloads through an adaptive execution policy that dynamically adjusts processing units in response to the varying levels of parallelism during the execution of SMP workloads.

 At the beginning of any workload, when all men are unmatched and prepared to make their initial proposals, BambooSMP initiates execution by launching the BambooKernel on the GPU.
 This approach leverages the GPU’s capacity for massive parallelism, efficiently handling the initial phase where numerous proposals are made concurrently.